chris-pardy/given3/README.md

 Given3 makes the process of testing better by allowing you to define lazily computed values that are scoped to individual tests or suites.

-Given3 is designed to work with Jest, using it with other test frameworks is not supported.
+Given3 is designed to work with Jest, Mocha, and Jasmine

 ## installation